tfenster/end2end/source/_posts/2025-02-24-using-wiremock-to-mock-business-central.md

 }
 {% endhighlight %}

 Line 13 also marks it as part of the `CRUD customer` scenario, but this time, line 14 requires it to be in the `CRUD customer - created` state.
-Otherwise, the response wouldn't be triggered, so a call would return with a `404 - Not found` response.
+That means that if the scenario is not in this state, the stub and therefore the response wouldn't be triggered, so a call would return with a `404 - Not found` response.
+But because the create call above moves the scenario into this particular state, it works.
 Also note that there is no `newScenarioState` configuration, because this request doesn't change the state of the scenario.

 Now let's look at the update request